mattiadurso/keypoints_factory/README.md

 Between the metrics compute by the benchmark, usually oen find in lietarture the following.
 - **Repeatabilty**
-  Ratio of repeated keypoints between an image pair after applying the known homography, relative to the smaller number of keypoints detected in the two images.
-Usually with a threshold of 3 pixels.
+  Repeatability is defined as the ratio of the number of corresponding keypoints detected in two images to the minimum number of keypoints detected in either image of the pair.
+Usually reported at 3 pixels.

+- **Number of Inliers**
+  The raw count of inlier correspondences found during pose estimation.

 - **Area Under the Curve of the Relative Pose Estimation (AUC)**
   Area under the curve of the percentage of correctly estimated camera poses as a function of angular error thresholds (5°, 10°).
   A pose is correct if both translation and rotation errors are below the threshold.

-- **Number of Inliers**
-  The raw count of inlier correspondences found during pose estimation.

 Use the following command to run it.
 ```bash